HIZENDEV/hello-marvel/README.md

 ## What it does?
 This sample must provide the follow functionalities:
  - A list of cards of characters loaded from the marvel API
- - Each card open a dialog with a collection of comic books
+ - Each card open a modal with a more information
- - Infinite scroll integrated with API pagination
+ - add up to five favorites (Can be increased)

  # Get started

-Be sure to have Node7(npm) installed on your computer before install.
+Be sure to have  [Node](https://nodejs.org/en/) installed on your computer before install.
 If you do not have "yarn", or if something went wrong with it use "npm" instead
  ```
  $ git clone https://github.com/hizendev/hello-marvel